hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 thumbnailimage: /img/hpe-greenlake-sso-page.jpg
 disable: false
 tags:
-  - HPE Greenlake Central (Private Cloud Enterprise)
+  - HPE GreenLake Private Cloud Enterprise application
-  - hpe-greenlake-cloud-platform
+  - HPE GreenLake edge-to-cloud platform
   - sso
   - okta
-  - Private Cloud Enterprise
+  - Active Directory
   - hpe-greenlake
 ---

 Enterprises looking to use HPE GreenLake for Private Cloud Enterprise can benefit from the use of SSO, as it has been integrated onto the HPE GreenLake edge-to-cloud platform, which supports single sign-on

 In this blog post, I will walk you through the process of configuring Okta AD to authenticate users into the HPE GreenLake for Private Cloud Enterprise application on the HPE GreenLake platform using SAML Identity Provider (IdP) for single sign-on.